pkolaczk/pkolaczk.github.io/_posts/2020-08-30-in-defense-of-switch.md

 ---

-Recently I came across a [blog post](https://levelup.gitconnected.com/if-else-is-a-poor-mans-polymorphism-ab0b333b7265) whose author claims, from the perspective of good coding practices, dynamic polymorphism is strictly superior to branching.
+Recently I came across a [blog post](https://levelup.gitconnected.com/if-else-is-a-poor-mans-polymorphism-ab0b333b7265) whose author claims, from the perspective of good coding practices, polymorphism is strictly superior to branching.
 In the post they make general statements about how branching statements lead to unreadable, unmaintainable, inflexible code and how they are a sign of immaturity.
 However, in my opinion, the topic is much deeper and in this post I try to objectively discuss the reasons for and against branching.